Permafrost/TundraTN/SERVICES.md

 Enqueues a Trading Networks document to the given queue for deferred processing by that queue.

+Note that when this service is invoked for a Trading Networks document that already has an existing task with a status of `FAILED` for the queue in question, that task will be restarted rather than a new task being added.

 Supports 'strict' mode processing of bizdocs: if any `$strict` error classes are set to 'true' and the bizdoc contains errors for any of these classes, the bizdoc will not be processed; instead an exception will be thrown and